message says site may be down for maintenance? For Two days? Please respond firstname.lastname@example.org

 Ok, so you have a virus, and the website you are trying to go to is malicious.

-and Reset Firefox – easily fix most problems should help
+and Refresh Firefox - reset add-ons and settings should help

 Thanks to the great forums available and the interested and people using them I'm back on firefox.
 The Reset worked and I deleted a virus on a full scan, so your information was spot on, thanks to you all.
 Cheers, john109